News & Events

 Students must have completed the following prerequisites:

-Three letters of recommendation are submitted directly to CASPA.
+Three letters of recommendation.
 Ideally, one should be from a professor and one from a practicing licensed physician or physician assistant.

 A minimum of 200 hours of patient care experience.